 Topics covered in the interview

-How to start the journey of being an employee to entrepreneur
+- How to start the journey from employee to entrepreneur

 Follow David JP Phillips